karlotness/adrt/docs/examples.cginverse.rst

 Iterative Inverse
 =================

 This example presents a method for inverting the forward ADRT which takes a different approach to the inverse implemented in :func:`adrt.iadrt`.
-The inverse here uses an iterative solver, in particular the SciPy's :func:`scipy.sparse.linalg.cg` routine, but another implementation could be used instead, if desired.
+The inverse here uses an iterative solver, in particular the SciPy's :func:`scipy.sparse.linalg.cg` routine that implements the Conjugate Gradient (CG) method\ :footcite:`Gre97` but another implementation could be used instead, if desired.

 .. plot::
    :context: reset